Mount Calm Independent School District

 The Mount Calm Independent School District is a public school district based in Mount Calm, Texas, United States.
-Located in Hill County, a portion of the district extends into Limestone County.
+Located mostly in Hill County, a portion of the district extends into Limestone County.

 Schools

 Mount Calm ISD has one campus with two buildings.
-Mount Calm Elementary serves students in grades pre-kindergarten through eight.
-Mount Calm High School serves students in grades nine through twelve.
-In an election held on November 3, 2009, voters in the district approved a $1.5 million bond issue that calls for the construction of a new high school building.
-Of the 195 votes cast, 110 (56.4%) were in favor of the measure with 85 (43.6%) opposed.
+Mount Calm Elementary serves students in prekindergarten through grade eight.
+Mount Calm High School serves students in grades nine through 12.
+In an election held on November 3, 2009, voters in the district approved a $1.5 million bond issue that called for the construction of a new high school building.
+Of the 195 votes cast, 110 (56.4%) were in favor of the measure, with 85 (43.6%) opposed.
 Before the new high school was built, students attended high school in one of three neighboring districts - Hubbard, Penelope, or Axtell.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Mount Calm High School plays six-man football.
 The team is known as the Panthers.